-- Non-essential physical work that requires close contact between workers should not be carried out. - 2.
-Work requiring skin-to-skin contact should not be carried out. - All other work should be planned to minimise contact between workers. - 4.
-Re-usable PPE should be thoroughly cleaned after use and not shared between workers. - 5.
-Single use PPE should be disposed of so that it cannot be reused. - Stairs should be used in preference to lifts or hoists.
+- NEW > Where possible, close working should be avoided. - 2.
+Work requiring skin-to-skin contact should not be carried out. - 3.
+All other work should be planned to minimise contact between workers. - 4.
+Re-usable PPE should be thoroughly cleaned after use and not shared between workers. - Single use PPE should be disposed of so that it cannot be reused. - Stairs should be used in preference to lifts or hoists.